sabbir-subhan/appium-Python/README.md

 1. for iOS 9.3.5 and older - enable UI Automation
 2. prevent device from disabling - enable option stay awake while plugged in
-3. unlock device and prevent automatic locking
+3. unlock device and prevent automatic screen locking
 4. for iOS 10 and newer - allow all permissions for the app (because Appium can't auto accept alerts on iOS higher than 9.3.5)

 BUILDING .APP FILE ON OSX:

 - edit config.xml - change "id" for example to "com.noggin.oca$YOUR_USER_NAME"
-- build app through cordova
+- build app through Cordova
 - enable developer mode on device
 - open project in xcode and change Bundle Identifier accordingly to "id" above
 - build app through Xcode